DonaldET/DemoDev/docs_sources/003-001-MathAlgorithms.md

 Project | Description
 ------- | -----------
-_largenumeric_ | Demonstrates uncontrolled relative errors from floating point addition and the Kahn algorithm for mitigating some of the errors
+_largenumeric_ | Demonstrates uncontrolled relative errors from floating point addition and the Kahn algorithm for mitigating some of the errors.
+This is the basis for the article: [https://www.linkedin.com/pulse/just-doesnt-add-up-part-1-donald-trummell/](https://www.linkedin.com/pulse/just-doesnt-add-up-part-1-donald-trummell/).